sinux-l5d/studentbox-doc/content/research/api/protobuf.md

 draft: false
 tags: []
 aliases:
   - Protobuf
   - Protocol Buffers
 ---

 [Protobuf or Protocol Buffers](https://developers.google.com/protocol-buffers) is a binary serialisation format that needs type definition beforehand.
 It's created by Google.
-This allow to omit structure from the data serialised, as client and server know what it is about.
+This allows to omit structure from the data serialised, as client and server know what it is about.

 > [!quote]
 >